smarr/SOMns/docs/basic-setup.md

 ## Minimal Software Requirements

-SOMns requires Java 9, uses Ant as a build system, git as source control system, and Python for a launcher script.
+SOMns works on Java 9 or 10, uses Ant as a build system, git as source control system, and Python for a launcher script.

 We test SOMns on Linux and macOS.
 Windows is not currently supported.